14 You should use SSL/HTTPS

 By default, our server was open to SSH traffic on port \(22\).
 Since then, we may have opened or closed port \(80\), \(8000\), \(8080\), \(8787\), and/or \(3838\).

-But now that we’re exclusively sending HTTPS traffic into the proxy on \(443\) and letting the proxy redirect things elsewhere.
-So you have to go into the security group settings and change it so there are only 2 rules – one that allows SSH traffic on \(22\) and one that allows HTTPS traffic on \(443\).
+But now the proxy is exclusively receiving HTTPS traffic on \(443\) and redirecting or refusing all other traffic.
+You have to adjust the security group so there are only two rules – one that allows SSH traffic on \(22\) and one that allows HTTPS traffic on \(443\).

 It’s up to you whether you want to leave port \(80\) open.
 If you do, it will redirect people to HTTPS on \(443\).
 If you close it entirely, people who come to port \(80\) will be blocked and will eventually get a timeout.
-If people are used to coming to the server via HTTP, it might be nice to leave \(80\) open so they get a nice redirect experience instead of getting confusingly blocked.
+If people are already coming to the server via HTTP, it might be nice to leave \(80\) open so they get a smooth redirect experience instead of getting confusingly blocked.

 This is the end of the labs in this book.

-At this point your server is fully configured.
-You have three real data science services available on a domain of your choosing protected by HTTPS and you can SSH in to do admin work.
+At this point, your server is fully configured.
+You have three real data science services available on a server at a domain of your choosing, all protected by HTTPS.

 Take a moment to celebrate.
 It’s very cool to be able to stand up and administer your own data science workbench.
-If you’re working at a small organization or are a hobbyist, you can really use this server to do real data science work.
+Whether you’re working at a small organization or you’re a hobbyist, you can really use this server to do real data science work.

-But this server isn’t enterprise-ready.
+However, this server isn’t enterprise-ready.
 If you work at a large organization or one with stringent security or privacy rules, your IT/Admin group is going to have concerns.
-Read on to learn more about what they are and why they’re completely valid.
+The final section of the book will introduce you to the (valid) reasons why your organization may not be happy with the data science workbench you’ve configured.

-1. Like with SSL, this makes more sense if you think key where you see private and lock where you see public.↩︎
+1. Like with SSH, this makes more sense if you think “key” where you see private, and “lock” where you see public.↩︎

 3. Unlike the asymmetric encryption used by SSL and SSH for the public key encryption, the session keys are symmetric, so they work the same in both directions.↩︎

-4. You also could skip that step, in which case you got the session encryption benefits of SSL/TLS, but not the verification.↩︎
+4. You also could skip that step, in which case you get the session encryption benefits of SSL/TLS, but not the verification.↩︎